 Nestled amid the trees in one of the world’s biodiversity hotspots, Mashpi Lodge is home to a staggering array of bird, frog, butterfly, and orchid species as well as monkeys, ocelots, and rare flora.
 Get an inside view of this flourishing ecosystem on a behind-the-scenes tour with the resident biologist.
 Learn firsthand about ongoing studies and recent discoveries, and then head out on a research outing for a scientist’s perspective on the rain forest.

-Set out on a private excursion to one of the ranch’s highest peaks with the lodge’s facilities director.
+Set out on a private excursion to one of the ranch’s highest peaks with the lodge’s ranch ambassador.
 Hike or ride in a jeep up to Mary Beth’s Lookout, and enjoy a delicious picnic with incredible views of the Rockies.
 Hear the history of the ranch’s homesteaders and the surrounding area along the way.